NetSepio/evmcontracts/docs/index.md

 set the user and expires of an NFT

-_The zero address indicates there is no user
+_This function is used to gift a person by the owner, The zero address indicates there is no user
 Throws if `tokenId` is not valid NFT_

 #### Parameters